-Youth placed in an RCC or QRTP should have a plan outlining the youth's pass expectations.
+Youth placed in an RCC should have a plan outlining the youth's pass expectations.
 The pass plan/expectations should include:

-- When passes can start in the duration of the youth's treatment and programming - Who approves the passes on the FPT or within the Contracted Case Management Team - Who passes can be with, including the individual's name, relationship, phone number, address and any other individuals connected to the approved person - How long passes can be for - Who is permitted to permitted to pick up the youth and drop the youth off after the pass - A log/documentation that states what the youth has taken on the pass and what the youth brings back from the pass - Who is responsible for the youth's medication/medical needs while the youth is on the pass - Plan of action if a youth does not return from the pass

-Documentation of any concerns reported by the youth upon returning from the pass or noticeable injuries to the youth that were not or could not be explained
+- When passes can start in the duration of the youth's treatment and programming - Who approves the passes on the FPT or within the Contracted Case Management Team - Who passes can be with, including the individual's name, relationship, phone number, address and any other individuals connected to the approved person - How long passes can be for - Who is permitted to permitted to pick up the youth and drop the youth off after the pass - A log/documentation that states what the youth has taken on the pass and what the youth brings back from the pass - Who is responsible for the youth's medication/medical needs while the youth is on the pass - Plan of action if a youth does not return from the pass - Documentation of any concerns reported by the youth upon returning from the pass or noticeable injuries to the youth that were not or could not be explained

-The Contractor shall ensure documentation is appropriate and accurate during all pass activities for the youth outside the RCC or QRTP facility.
+The Contractor shall ensure documentation is appropriate and accurate during all pass activities for the youth outside the RCC facility.

 The Contractor shall work within the confines of a RPP and within the limitations set by the case management team for each youth enrolled in programming.
-Passes shall be based in treatment programming and shall not be limited or revoked based on adherence to treatment programming.
+Passes shall be a part of the youth's treatment program and shall not be earned as a part of treatment progress.
 Choices that youth make while on pass shall be considered within treatment planning.